Simply LaKita

 Instructions

-• Coarsely chop the 3 pounds of collards to equal about 10 cups.
+• Prep the greens: Wash thoroughly in cold water, remove tough stems, and coarsely chop the 3 pounds of collards (about 10 cups).
 This may seem like a lot, but they will break down once cooked.

-• Using a large pot or Dutch oven over medium-high heat, add in the 4 cups water, 32 ounces chicken broth, 1 cup chopped onion, 3 cloves minced garlic, ¼ teaspoon salt, ¼ teaspoon ground black pepper and 1 ¼ pounds smoked ham hocks.
-Allow the mixture to come to a boil.
+• Build the broth: In a Dutch oven, combine 32 ounces chicken broth, 4 cups water, 1 cup onion, 3 cloves garlic, ¼ teaspoon salt, ¼ teaspoon pepper, and 1 ¼ pounds smoked ham hocks.
+Bring to a boil.

-• Add the prepared collards, place a lid on the pot, and reduce the heat to medium-low.
-Allow the mixture to simmer for one hour, until the greens are tender.
+• Add greens: Stir in collards, cover, and simmer 1 hour until tender.
 During this time carefully remove the lid and stir occasionally.

 Calories: 316kcalCarbohydrates: 13gProtein: 27gFat: 18gSaturated Fat: 6gPolyunsaturated Fat: 2gMonounsaturated Fat: 8gCholesterol: 77mgSodium: 333mgPotassium: 758mgFiber: 7gSugar: 2gVitamin A: 8539IUVitamin C: 62mgCalcium: 424mgIron: 2mg